AlinaWithAFace/CISC-220-Lab-06/README.md

 **The idea**:
 A player gets a set of letters of size x (you pick) and then generates as many words as possible with those letters only.
-The words are then checked for validity or not, and a player gets a final score that is the total number of words that used only the letters and occur in a dictionary versus the words that either use invalid letters or don’t occur in the dictionary.
+The words are then checked for validity or not, and a player gets a final gameScore that is the total number of words that used only the letters and occur in a dictionary versus the words that either use invalid letters or don’t occur in the dictionary.

 **The crux of this**:
-Reading in a dictionary file into either a Binary Search Tree or a BST modified using AVL (an AVL tree).
+Reading in a dictionary file into either a Binary Search Tree or a BST modified using gameAvlFlag (an gameAvlFlag tree).
-For this, I used a flag to set whether, as words are being inserted into the binary search tree the tree is also balanced and updated using AVL techniques or not.
+For this, I used a flag to set whether, as words are being inserted into the binary search tree the tree is also balanced and updated using gameAvlFlag techniques or not.

 Things I didn't worry about:
 Caps versus small letters.